 Most of us have caught ourselves day dreaming about what could be someday.
 I see this happen a lot with clients in their 50s, but it can also happen earlier.
 I’m a good example of Life 2.0.
 I started my working years as a professional cellist.
 I had a great career playing with top performers all over the world.
 But by my early 30s, I needed to explore something new.

 So I went back to graduate school and started down the path of a financial advisor.
 Life 2.0, for me, involved accepting a significant cut in pay, working on credentials for the better part of ten years and starting from the bottom and working my way up in larger companies.
-I started that journey over twenty years ago.

 The cool thing about Life 2.0 is you define what success means for you.
 Maybe it’s money.
 Maybe it’s freedom.
 Anybody who has reinvented themselves will tell you it is a lot of work.
 But for those people who feel the call, it’s worth it to follow a new life adventure.

 It starts with a dream.
 But to be successful, you need to have a well thought-out plan.
 I’ve had the privilege of helping lots of clients who have successfully launched second careers at all phases of life.

 - CEOs who now travel worldwide adding their expertise to boards of private and public companies.

 - Young millionaires who cashed in their stock options, chose to spend time with their young families and work doing what they love.

 - Corporate executives who created lucrative consulting practices.

 - Business owners who now travel the world for months at a time exploring new cultures.